babyman/quick-tabs-chrome-extension/readme.md

 * `/h <query>` - search browser history
 * `/w <query>` - search the tabs in the current window only
 * `/p <query>` - search pinned tabs only
+* `/g <query>` - search tabs that belong to the same tab group as the current tab (or no tab group if it's not in a group)

 ### Search Types